After the iPhone 13, the future of Apple's iPhone Mini hangs in the balance

 But that doesn't mean Apple is going to shrink its iPhone lineup anytime soon.
 Apple's 2022 iPhone family, likely to be called the iPhone 14, will still consist of four iPhones, according to Nikkei Asian Review and Kuo.
 However, Apple will reportedly replace the Mini with another 6.7-inch variant, meaning there will likely be two versions of the iPhone 14 Pro Max.

-As for 2021, we're expecting the forthcoming iPhone 13 lineup to include the same 5.4-inch and 6.1-inch sizes for the standard model as last year's iPhone 12 lineup.
+As for 2021, we're expecting the forthcoming iPhone 13 lineup to include the same 5.4- and 6.1-inch sizes for the standard model as last year's iPhone 12 lineup.

 The iPhone 13 is expected to feature a similar design as the iPhone 12 but with a slimmer notch.
 Among the biggest draws will be satellite connectivity for providing a connection even in remote areas and new photo and video features, according to Bloomberg and Kuo.
 Apple also typically equips each new iPhone with an updated version of its mobile processor, so we can expect to see some performance upgrades in the iPhone 13 Mini and the rest of the lineup.